hummingbot/hummingbot-site/docs/community.md

 ### Discord

-[Discord](https://discord.gg/hummingbot) is the primary hub for the Hummingbot community - announcements, user support, trading strategies, connectors, and other discussions.
-Official announcements are only posted in the
+Our official Discord server is located at <https://discord.gg/hummingbot>.
+Discord is the primary hub for the Hummingbot community - announcements, user support, trading strategies, connectors, and other discussions.
+Official announcements are only posted in the **#announcements** channel.
-**#announcements** channel.

 !!! danger "No DMs"
     Hummingbot Foundation team members will never initiate direct messages to users.
 If a random user imitating the core team or any of the community members sends you a DM don't hesitate to report it in our official Discord channel.

-### Forum

-The official [Discourse forum](https://forum.hummingbot.org/) is the best place for threaded discussions about governance, improvement proposals, and the long-term Hummingbot roadmap.

 ### Twitter

-The official Twitter account for the Hummingbot Foundation is <https://twitter.com/hummingbot_org>, where the Foundation will post news and updates.
+Our Twitter account is <https://twitter.com/_hummingbot>, where the Foundation will post news and updates.

-Note that CoinAlpha maintains the Twitter account <https://twitter.com/hummingbot_io>, which posts news and updates about Hummingbot Miner and other Hummingbot-related products and services.
+### YouTube

+Our YouTube account is <https://www.youtube.com/c/hummingbot>.
+This channel contains videos that teach you how to use Hummingbot, livestreams of community calls, and interviews with members of the Hummingbot community.

+## Code Repositories

+Below are the only code repositories used by the Hummingbot Foundation to release official versions of Hummingbot and to communicate news and updates to HBOT token holders.
+Please download Hummingbot and Hummingbot-related software from only these official sources.

 ### Github